exakat/exakat-docs/Reference/Rules/Extensions/Extsqlite3.rst

   Extension `Sqlite3 <https://www.php.net/sqlite3>`_.

-Support for SQLite version 3 databases.
+This extension adds support for SQLite version 3 databases.
+There used to be a Sqlite2 extension, which have been discontinued: this is the replacement.

 .. code-block:: php